Joystream/founding-members/CONTRIBUTIONS.md

   - see more information [here](https://github.com/Joystream/founding-members/blob/main/technical-help/README.md)
   - because there is little additional benefit in terms of learning about the project from setting up more than one node, we are likely to offer smaller rewards for further nodes you set up, though these will still qualify for rewards.

+-->

+#### Testnet Contributions
+- Bounties [`high impact`]
+  - The completion of official bounties can be included in your regular Founding Member summary and these will usually result in points being awarded.
+The number of leaderboard points will be proportional to the complexity of the bounty and effort invested.
+- KPIs [`high impact`]
+  - If you can provide evidence that you played a significant role in the Council achieving a specific KPI, you can also include this in your regular summary.
+- Roles [`medium to high impact`]
+  - Ongoing participation in platform roles and working groups will also qualify for leaderboard points.
+  - More points will be recieved depending on the intensity and effectiveness of work performed.

 #### Community Communication
-- discussing the project on twitter/discord/telegram/reddit
+- discussing the project on twitter/discord/telegram/reddit [`low impact`]
   - sharing information and opinions about our project with others through social channels is a key way in which we can help drive more people to the platform
   - participating in meaningful discourse about Joystream will be rewarded, while remotely spammy activity will be disqualified from receiving points
   - quality beats quantity to a very substantial degree here!
-- managing localized groups/communities
+- managing localized groups/communities [`medium impact`]
   - we are keen to make Joystream open to people from all over the world, and realize that Joystream enthusiasts may not always be native English speakers.
   - the creation of specific language Telegram or other chat groups about Joystream where members in a specific locality can discuss the project is certainly useful, and if done successfully may be rewarded with leaderboard points.
   - where there is already an established group for a given region or language, creating another one is unlikely to earn you any points
-- writing blog posts about Joystream
+- writing blog posts about Joystream [`low to medium impact`]
   - we are keen for community members to explain aspects of the platform to new members, and blog posts on Medium or your personal blog etc. are a great way to share information, tutorials or your thoughts about the project.
   - the points received for blog posts will vary enormously: unoriginal translations of our content are likely to earn very few points while original and thoughtful posts written in English may earn a substantial number of points
-- making interesting posts on the platform forum
+- making interesting posts on the platform forum [`low to medium impact`]
   - the on-chain platform forum aims to be the hub of communication between our community members, so enriching this community space with high-quality posts is strongly encouraged and will receive generous rewards
-- webinar/workshop/meetup
+- webinar/workshop/meetup [`medium impact`]
   - if you would like to organize some sort of event to discuss the platform, this is strongly encouraged
   - funding may also be available from the Council for these kinds of initiatives
-- providing support in our Discord server
+- providing support in our Discord server [`medium impact`]
   - providing effective help to fellow participants and especially guiding new joiners through Discord is a critically important way in which our community can ensure its continued growth and ensure new participants are not lost in the broad scope of the project
-- community proposals
+- community proposals [`medium to high impact`]
   - if you have a big idea about some project, bounty or other improvement for the community, you can share it with us on GitHub, the platform forum or using the proposals system
   - depending on whether Jsgenesis and the community likes your idea, it is likely to be eligible for leaderboard points (in addition to funding via the platform)